Beer Spoilage Organisms

 A notable group of microorganisms now becoming more common in breweries are Zymomonas, Pectinatus, and Megasphaera.
 These gram-negative bacteria can interfere with the brewing process by producing undesired, beer-spoiling byproducts.
 These bacteria oxidize ethanol into acetic acid which results in vinegary off-flavors.
 Brewers have also noticed these bacteria occasionally surviving the fermentation process to become part of the finished beer.
 For example, Zymomonas, found frequently on brewing equipment and in water, can ferment glucose to alcohol in such a way that it produces an estery-sulfury flavor and adverse turbidity.

 Finally, Enterobacteriaceae are unique in that they are considered wort spoilers, not beer spoilers.
-This is due their sensitivity to the high alcohol and pH levels in beer.
+This is due to their sensitivity to the high alcohol and pH levels in beer.
 Instead, these microorganisms often thrive on the nutrients in the wort and can thus indirectly affect the flavor profile of the beer.

 Because spoilage microorganisms introduce a myriad of contamination risks that may result in losses or recalls, it is critical that brewers test for them at every stage and area of production.
 Traditional monitoring and testing techniques rely on enrichment in culture media for several days.
-Because this is time consuming and may be production-prohibitive, PCR tests that produce results within hours are becoming more popular.
+Because this is time-consuming and may be production-prohibitive, PCR tests that produce results within hours are becoming more popular.
 Click here to visit the BSI PCR testing service page.

-For many years, following good prophylactic practices have been common tactics for minimizing beer contamination.
+For many years, following good prophylactic practices has been common tactics for minimizing beer contamination.
 However, relying on these methods alone is risky as they rely on operator competency, consistency, and effectiveness.
 Other modern approaches include flash pasteurization and sterile filtration using an innovative filter.
 Sterile filtration is the microfiltration of beer to remove any spoilage microorganisms before packaging and is a reliable technique for eliminating contaminating microbes from beer.

-In addition, compounds such as Nisin have been shown to inhibit growth of the gram-positive strains (predominantly lactic acid bacteria of the genera Lactobacillus and Pediococcus) by 92%.
+In addition, compounds such as Nisin have been shown to inhibit the growth of the gram-positive strains (predominantly lactic acid bacteria of the genera Lactobacillus and Pediococcus) by 92%.
 Therefore, Nisin has potential applications in preventing spoilage of worts or beers by lactic acid bacteria.
 This in turn, may ensure a good shelf life, retain the beer’s essential characteristics, and significantly reduce brewing costs.

 For direct assistance on preventing contaminants in your brewery, become a valued BSI customer.
 BSI customers have access to free technical support.
-Our team of highly experienced and knowledgeable technical professionals is well equipped to answer your brewing contaminant questions and more.
+Our team of highly experienced and knowledgeable technical professionals is well-equipped to answer your brewing contaminant questions and more.

 -Quick & Dirty “Film Test” for Bottled Beer